cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 - **Filtered History** for quicker history searching
 	- `$ l` pressing the up button now will only result in elements starting with l

+## End Note

+**This is a call to every shell user: Change now!
+Beause zsh will make your life easier, a lot easier.**

 [oh-my-zsh]: https://github.com/robbyrussell/oh-my-zsh
 [Robby Russell]: https://github.com/robbyrussell/